 To allow the CSC to carry out the work identified above and, in particular, to help develop a cooperative relationship with the IANA Functions Operator, there should be meetings between the CSC and the Board of the IANA Functions Operator as necessary.
 These meetings should, wherever possible, be held at ICANN meetings and might be at the request of either the IANA Functions Operator Board or the CSC (14)

-The CSC will develop with the IANA Function Operator and ICANN a process for timely amendments to the SLE’s where such changes are minor and are unlikely to impose additional resource requirements on PTI (15).
+The CSC will develop with the IANA Function Operator and ICANN a process for timely amendments to the service level requirements or SLE’s where such changes are minor and are unlikely to impose additional resource requirements on the IANA Naming Function Operator (15).

 Conflict of Interest